commanderking/citybikeshare/README.md

 #### Washington DC

-On May 2020, DC bike data changed their column headers.
+On May 2020, DC bike data changed their column headers in a similar manner.

 New York Bike shares - new headers start on 02/2021.